Debt is a scary thing. Unfortunately, many Americans don’t necessarily see it that way.

 This is easier said than done.
-Actually, you know what?
-No!
+You know what?
+I change my mind.
 It is that easy.
 The problem here is that you simply don’t want to.

 Cutting your expenses down is hard.
 But it ultimately comes down to your wants versus your needs.
 Do you need that big fancy pickup truck?
 No — it’s costing you hundreds of dollars each month.
 Can you stop eating out at restaurants and pack a lunch to work each day?
 Don’t want to?
 I don’t care.
 It’s what you need to be doing.

 Getting into debt is so incredibly easy, but now comes the hard part.
-Getting out of debt is magnitudes more difficult that it requires a very conscious, devoted effort.
+Getting out of debt is magnitudes more difficult because it requires a very conscious, devoted effort.